socketstream/socketstream/README.md

 Unlike traditional web frameworks, there's no routing, AJAX or partials to think about.
 Instead all application data is streamed over websockets as high-speed bi-directional messages; allowing you to create entirely new ultra-responsive applications that will amaze your users.

-The goal of SocketStream 0.3 is provide the absolute minimum amount of features and structure required by ALL realtime single-page apps:

-* To serve HTML, CSS and JS code in a structured and optimized way
-* To make it easy to use and organise client-side templates
-* To handle incoming request over websockets (RPC and other types of messages)
-* Support publishing of events to the browser via socket_id, user_id, channels or broadcast
-* Handle transport connections/disconnections
-* Provide a path to scalability

-All other features should be, or can be, provided by external modules or by the app itself.

-SocketStream 0.3 aims to be a library which helps you get up and running quickly, rather than a black box web framework which fences you in.
+SocketStream 0.3 builds on the success of previous versions by introducing more modularity, configurability and extensibility via 3rd party modules.
+It is designed to work great as both as a stand-alone framework, or when combined with other Node libraries such as Express.js.

 ## Main Features

 #### General

+* Designed for large apps - excellent code organization, modularity and extensibility.
+Not a black box framework
-* True bi-directional communication using websockets (or [Socket.IO 0.8](http://socket.io/) fallbacks).
+* True bi-directional communication using websockets (or [Socket.IO 0.8](http://socket.io) fallbacks).
 No more slow, messy AJAX!
 * Write all code in [CoffeeScript](http://jashkenas.github.com/coffee-script/) or JavaScript - your choice
+* New in 0.3: Works great with [Express.js](http://expressjs.com) and other Connect-based frameworks!
-* Share code between the client and server.
-Ideal for business logic and model validation
+* Easily share code between the client and server.
+Ideal for business logic and model validation (see README below)
-* Can use [Redis](http://www.redis.io/) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
 * Effortless, scalable, pub/sub baked right in - including Private Channels
+* New in 0.3: Websocket Middleware - enabling session access, user records, authentication, logging, distributed requests and more
 * API Trees - offer a simple, consistent way to namespace and organize large code bases
+* Optionally use [Redis](http://www.redis.io) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
+* New in 0.3: Modular transport design allow alternative websocket or back-end event transports to be used
 * Uses [Connect 2.0](http://senchalabs.github.com/connect/) - hook in 3rd-party middleware or write your own
 * MIT License